 The GRE® revised General Test

 The GRE® revised General test plays a vital role in the admissions process for graduate and business school programs around the world.
 The test measures verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills that have been developed over a long period of time and are required for success in graduate and business school.
-Test content is closely aligned with the skills needed to succeed in today's graduate and business school programs, and the test-taker friendly features provide a flexible testing experience for prospective applicants helping them approach test day with more confidence.
+Test content is closely aligned with these skills, and test-taker friendly features, such as the ability to skip questions, go back and change answers, provide a flexible testing experience for prospective applicants helping them approach test day with more confidence.

 Testing Around the World

-The GRE revised General Test is administered in a secure testing environment at more than 850 ETS-authorized test centers in more than 160 countries.
+The GRE revised General Test is administered in a secure testing environment at more than 1,000 ETS-authorized test centers in 160 plus countries.

 - In most regions of the world, the computer-delivered GRE revised General Test is administered on computer and available on a continuous basis throughout the year.